zulip/zulip/docs/ssl-certificates.md

 If you aren't able to use Let's Encrypt, you can generate a self-signed ssl certificate.
-We recommend getting a real certificate using LetsEncrypt over this approach because your browser (and some of the Zulip clients) will complain when connecting to your server that the certificate isn't signed.
+We recommend getting a real certificate using Let's Encrypt over this approach because your browser (and some of the Zulip clients) will complain when connecting to your server that the certificate isn't signed.